Email Retargeting: Boost Your Sales With This Powerful Marketing Strategy

 ℹ️ Purchase history

 You might have customers who prefer one type of product over the others.
-For example, in a fashion store, perhaps you have a female customer who loves your shoes.
+For example, a fashion store may have a female customer who loves your shoes.

 If you have a group of these customers, you should target them with an email when you have a shoe sale.